IRS Form 3800 Instructions

 Enter the amount of new markets tax credit calculated on IRS Form 8874.

-When reporting the tax credit for small employer pension plan start up costs and auto-enrollment for retirement savings, enter the combined amounts from IRS Form 8881:
+When reporting the tax credit for small employer pension plan start up costs and auto-enrollment for retirement savings, enter amount from Part I of IRS Form 8881.

 If reporting the tax credit for employer-provided child care facilities and services from IRS Form 8882, do not enter more than $150,000 in column (c) on all combined Parts III.